- Career Center

 Pepperdine University-Tips for cover letter and resumes- Resume and cover letter sdvice from Pepperdine University.

-USC-Write a Resume & Cover Letter- Resume and Cover Letter advice from the University of Southern Califorrnia (USC)
+USC-Resume Writing 101- Resume and Cover Letter advice from the University of Southern Califorrnia (USC)

 University of Wisconsin-Cover Letter and Resume Guide- Resume and Cover Letter advice from University of Wisconsin.